Cash fares accepted on buses again starting October 1

 The cash farebox is within a foot or two of the bus operator.
 Often, riders paying with cash will have to spend time near the operator while inserting their bills or coins.
 The safety panels will help give both our operators and you an additional layer of protection.

-The safety panels join our other onboard safety measures, including frequent and thorough cleanings, a mask requirement for all riders and TriMet employees, passenger limits, closed seats to promote physical distancing, hand sanitizer dispensers, and free face masks.
+The safety panels join our other onboard safety measures, including frequent and thorough cleanings, a mask requirement for all riders and TriMet employees, hand sanitizer dispensers, and free face masks.

 Even though we are now accepting cash on board again, we strongly encourage you to pay with contactless payment options like Hop.
 We’re fighting a virus that can be spread via touch, and anything that reduces the number of people touching the same item – like a farebox or cash itself – can be helpful.
 You can purchase a plastic Hop card from hundreds of local retailers, or you can buy a virtual one on your phone.